Can You Really Experience America’s Founding in Just One Week?

 My Rapid-Fire Trip from Witches to the White House.

-After years of talking about it, my family finally took the big plunge and booked a whirlwind one week trip to experience the history of America’s founding firsthand.
+After years of talking, my family finally booked a one-week trip to experience America’s founding history.

 It happens every October and just so happens to be the perfect time to travel.
-Not overly hot or cold!
+The temperature is just right!

 From witches in Salem to presidents in DC, we managed to pack a ton of learning and fun into 7 short days.